arasila/wos_conformal/README.md

-# A Monte Carlo Algorithm for Stochastic Simulation of Haromonic Solutions of Dirichlet-Neumann Mixed Boundary Value Problems
+# A Monte Carlo Algorithm for Stochastic Simulation of Haromonic Solutions of Dirichlet-Neumann Mixed Boundary Value Problems and Conformal Mappings on Simply Connected Domains

 Complete algorithm, examples and visualisation tools implemented in C (simulation) and Python (visualisation)